The Ultimate Guide to Living in Bend, Oregon I Pahlisch Homes

 Part of the captivating Pacific Northwest, the state of Oregon offers up an irresistible array of diverse areas.
 Some are green and rainy, rife with mountain views and miles of trails, others are flat and dry, utterly soaked in sunshine.
 In the very middle, about three hours southeast of Portland, just beyond the Cascade Mountain range that runs from Canada to California, in Central Oregon, you’ll find an outstanding mix of must-haves that are luring more and more new residents to the area every day.
-This is the ultimate Bend, Oregon area guide.
+This is the ultimate guide to living in Bend, Oregon.

 Let’s find out more about Bend, Oregon, and our five sensational Pahlisch Homes communities: Petrosa, Luderman Crossing, Purcell Landing, Rivers Edge, and Treeline.